srambhatla/NOODL/README.md

 ![View Paper](https://openreview.net/forum?id=HJeu43ActQ)

 ## MATLAB
 Use the `main.m` file as your gateway to all MATLAB-based implementations.
-It provides the data generation as well as the usecases of different implementations (detailed below).
+It provides the data generation as well as the use-cases of different implementations (detailed below).

 ### Standalone NOODL
 For implementation of NOODL, the following versions are available.